Setting Yourself Up for Success

 Some of the questions can take months to answer.
 That’s okay.
 What’s important is that your answers are accurate, so you need to be brutally honest with yourself.
 For example, when I initially asked myself the most important question, “do I want to practice clinical medicine?” an obnoxious voice in my head would immediately answer “OF COURSE YOU DO!
 WHY ELSE WOULD YOU HAVE CHOSEN TO PURSUE MEDICINE??”
 I was clearly too scared to even entertain the possibility that I didn’t like clinical work.
 But after reading the books in the Resources page and using the tools below, I was eventually able to move past this weird illusion of cognitive dissonance and discovered that I actually didn’t want to practice.

 You can see how this would be painful to admit after 8 years of training.
 But I’m so glad I figured it out now, rather than 20 years into my career.
 So do what you need to do in order to overcome any barriers to answering honestly.
 That is, answer these questions in the bubble of an idealistic world.
-Let go of your ego, salary expectations, etc. Once you find the answers, you can ground your solutions in the real world.
+Let go of your ego, expectations from family/friends, salary expectations, etc. Once you find the answers to these introspective questions, you can ground your solutions in the real world.

 Step 3 – Explore

-I’m sure everyone has their own methods of letting go of the world and getting all introspective.
+I’m sure everyone has their own methods of letting go of the world and getting all introspective and deep.
 Do what works for you.
 I’ll share what worked for me:

 This is something I had been doing on and off for years and always found helpful, existential crisis or not.
 But this time I did my best to practice daily and it helped immensely.
 Especially when it came to that frustrating question “do I like clinical medicine?”
 It was so hard for me to admit that after all these years, the answer was no. But meditating allowed me to find answers even when I didn’t (initially) like them.

-It also allowed me to zoom out and see the timeline of my entire life all at once.
+It also allowed me to zoom out and see the timeline of my entire life.
 My perspective widened.
 I could look to the past and understand what brought me to this point, and then look forward to see the long-term affects of either decision (quitting or staying) and how I felt about them.
 It’s difficult to explain the gravity of this super power, but I’m telling you, it was awesome.

 Learn from the experience of others

-The hardest (and possibly most important) part of the process was getting the perspective and advice of others who have left clinical medicine.
+The hardest part of the process was getting the perspective and advice of others who have left clinical medicine.
 This step is what motivated me to create this site!
 Almost everything in the Resources page will help here, especially the books!
 Both were written by doctors who left medicine.
 I hope the rest of my site can help as well.

 I had so many thoughts running through my head that I couldn’t keep track of them, so I ended up journaling in Google Docs.
 I probably wrote 50 pages over the several months that this took place.
 It helped me keep everything organized and ultimately helped me understand myself and the world I was living in.